sveltejs/svelte/site/content/tutorial/08-stores/02-auto-subscriptions/text.md

 	});
 ```

 Although you declared `unsubscribe`, it is never called.
-One way to fix it would be to use the `onDestroy` [lifecycle hook](tutorial/ondestroy):
+One way to fix this would be to use the `onDestroy` [lifecycle hook](tutorial/ondestroy):
 ```html
 <script>
 	import { onDestroy } from 'svelte';